OontZ Angle 3 Portable Bluetooth Speaker

-The Gym - Incase you didn’t know, we’ve big advocates for getting your own home gym equipment and making the perfect atmosphere to work out in.
-Putting on some inspirational, motivational music can help keep your mind in the moment when you’re trying to rock it for that perfect six pack.
+The Gym - In case you didn’t know, we're big advocates for getting your own home gym equipment and making the perfect atmosphere to work out in.
+Putting on some inspirational, motivational music can help keep your mind in the moment when you’re trying to rock it for that perfect six-pack.
 Eye of the Tiger, anyone?

 These also work perfectly to keep summertime cookout festivities going well into the night.
 Silence is the secret assassin of get-togethers, whether it’s a lofty shindig, house party, or just grilling and letting the sun cascade down.